HelixDevelopment/Helix-CLI/Specification/CLI_Specs.md

 - Export and import of helix.json and the database will be possible - in sql and json formats
 - Theming - Default theme will be based on default ascii code generated LOGO presented at the top of Terminal UI.
 It will be in green-ish colors.
 However we will have the following color themes which user can change too: warm red, blue, green, yellow, gold, grey, white, darcula, dark blue, violet, warm orange, etc.
 User will be able to clone the theme and change the value, save the theme under the new name.
 All this will be stored in the database and will be loaded when user starts the application.
+- Pause / Resume / Detash - User will be able to pause working session and to continue it later!
+Also, it will be able to detach from it which will not interrupt current session but will allow to continue in the background (non-interactive mode with all questions and permissions accepted).

 ### CLI (Headless) features